 The word Guarantee is defined by the Oxford Dictionary of English as “An undertaking to answer for the payment or performance of another person’s debt or obligations in the event of default by the person primarily responsible for it”.

 A person providing guarantee for a loan taken by an individual must have met certain criteria specified by the lender.
-The lender in most cases are Micro Finance Lenders that does not have hold on the salaries of the borrower, but will required another individual that meets some specified criteria to provide additional comfort for the loan.
+The lender in most cases are Micro Finance Lenders that does not have hold on the salaries or other assets of the borrower, but will required another individual that meet specified criteria to provide additional comfort for the loan.

 A family member or friend may ask you to guarantee a loan especially if they’re borrowing from a Micro Finance Bank.
 Before you agree, it’s important to understand how much he or she is borrowing and what your responsibilities are as a guarantor.

 There are 3 different ways to provide guarantee a loan taken by a company: